pH14/materialize/doc/developer/design/20230418_persist_push_based_updates.md

 ## Publishing Updates

-When any handle to a persist shard successfully compares-and-sets a new state, it will publish the change to `PersistPushClient`.
+When any handle to a persist shard successfully compares-and-sets a new state, it will publish the change to `PersistPush`.

 ## Applying Received Updates